 - The tabulated data for the arch spreader governs the use and allowable depth of the arch spreader.

 - The least allowable depth of the shield or the arch spreader governs how deep the shield can be set.

 Tables 1 and 2 below give the allowable depths for National Trench Safety GSS series Arch Spreaders.
-On the data sheet the allowable depth is defined as the distance from the top of the excavation to the bottom of the excavation.
-The shields may be set up to 2-ft off the bottom, in conjunction with manufacturer’s tabulated data, but it should be remembered that the arch spreaders add significant weight to the assembly.
-In soft soils this can lead to one end of the box sinking into the bottom of the excavation.
+On the datasheet, the allowable depth is defined as the distance from the top of the excavation to the bottom of the excavation.
+The shields may be set up to 2-ft off the bottom, in conjunction with the manufacturer’s tabulated data, but it should be remembered that the arch spreaders add significant weight to the assembly.
+In soft soils, this can lead to one end of the box sinking into the bottom of the excavation.